 - Activity feed history is difficult to navigate

-Confession: I’ve used Nike Run Club extensively in the past and loved it, so it was nice to return to a old friend.
-The app’s best feature, in my opinion, is its cheerful and mindful coaches who coach you through audio guides.
+Confession: I’ve used Nike Run Club extensively in the past and loved it, so it was nice to return to an old friend.
+The app’s best feature, in my opinion, are the cheerful and mindful coaches who motivate you through audio guides.
 These come in many styles, from 15-to-30 minute runs, “I Don’t Wanna Run” runs, to collaborations with the meditation app Headspace for mindful runs.
 There’s an audio guide for nearly every kind of running flavor.
 Everything on the app is free, too, so you never have to worry that you’re missing out on premium features.